Midi Nation is supported by our great readers. We might get a commission if you buy gear through a link on this page [at no additional cost to you].

 Audioengine, Cambridge Audio, AudioQuest are some popular desktop DAC brands.

-2. Portable DACs
+2. Portable DAC

 Most portable DACs have built-in amps and headphone out (mostly 3.5mm minijacks)

-Portable DACs almost always run on USB power.
+If you look at the current options on the market, the best portable DACs almost always run on USB power.
 Some headphone specific models, however, also use battery power.

 AudioQuest and Audioengine make some of the best budget DACs